 - Sorry Brits, but it’s lightsaber, not lightsabre.

 - It’s Rogue Squadron, not Rouge Squadron.
 (Unless you’re a Club Jader deploying Attack Pattern Clinique, that is.)

 - Ahsoka is the character on The Clone Wars.
-Asoka was an Indian emperor around 300 B.C.E.
+Ashoka was an Indian emperor who reigned 269 to 232 BCE.

 - It’s a TIE Fighter, not a Tie Fighter.
-TIE is an acronym (Twin Ion Engines,) as are AT-AT (All Terrain Armored Transport) and AT-ST (All Terrain Scout Transport.)
-There will not be a test, so just remember the capitalization.
+TIE stands for Twin Ion Engines.
+In the same vein, there’s AT-AT (All Terrain Armored Transport) and AT-ST (All Terrain Scout Transport.)
+There will not be a test, so just remember the capitalization. (h/t @JalenJade)